Section214/Meetup-Connect/CONTRIBUTING.md

 # Contribute to Meetup Connect #

+Community made patches, localizations, bug reports and contributions are always welcome!

+When contributing, please ensure you follow the guidelines below to help us stay sane!

 __Please Note:__ GitHub is for bug reports and contributions only!

 ## Getting Started ##